Jane Price: Early life

 Price was born in Cheddar, Somerset, England, on 18 February 1860.
 Her father, William Thomas Price, was a clergyman, her mother was Rebecca Jane Evans; she had five siblings.

 Price trained as an artist at the Royal College of Art (RCA) in London (then called the South Kensington Art School).

 Career

 At the age of 20, Price migrated from England to Sydney, then moved to Melbourne two years later.
-She returned to Sydney several times (1907–1910, 1925, 1935) but lived chiefly in Melbourne’s suburbs, spending her final 13 years in St. Kilda, at the house of her friend Ina Gregory, another artist who is associated with the Heidelberg school.
+She returned to Sydney several times (1907–1910, 1925, 1935) but lived chiefly in Melbourne's suburbs, spending her final 13 years in St. Kilda, at the house of her friend Ina Gregory, another artist who is associated with the Heidelberg school.

 Price continually painted throughout her life, but, needing an income and somewhere to live, also worked as a governess, which reduced her productivity as an artist.
+She was a governess for artists Alexander and Beatrix Colquhoun from 1903, and later for Frederick and Annie McCubbin.
 Her paintings were exhibited by the Victorian Artists Society between 1882 and 1906, and at other places in Melbourne.